 - ensuring that our employees, contractors and agents comply with our IT security policies.

 Our IT services are outsourced to Planet IT, who comply with ISO/IEC 27001.
-Our data centres are on-site and access is strictly controlled with various levels of defence.
+Data is held in our on-site server rooms and hosted in Microsoft cloud environments; access is strictly controlled with various levels of defence.

 Information is replicated in real time between data centres over an encrypted channel and backups are regularly performed for business continuity purposes.
 All replicated/backup data are stored in an encrypted format and data are retained as per our retention policies.